Skatteetaten/dsop-account-consumer-contract/README.md

 # dsop-account-consumer-contract

 This project contains a REST contract first pattern and a Consumer Driven Contract pattern.
 The former is implemented with OPEN API, the latter with PACT.
 They complement eachother and give api congruity across services.
+An implementation of the OPEN API specification can be found in the AccountsApiImpl class.
+The PACT contract can be found in resources/mypacts

 ## Scope
 Pact kontrakt/tester skal dekke følgende behov: